asyncapi/website/pages/blog/the-reference-rabbit-hole.md

     $ref: 'common.asyncapi.yaml#/components/servers/mosquitto'
 ```

 Immediately I said, "wait ....
 It's not?!".
-Cause prior to this, I had always used `$ref` quite extensively in my AsyncAPI documents, and specifically used a reference for servers.
+Cause before this, I had always used `$ref` quite extensively in my AsyncAPI documents and specifically used a reference for servers.
 And I knew that the tooling had no problems with the `$ref` as long as it was a valid reference.

 But Sergio was absolutely right, a second look into the specification, `servers` are defined using [Servers Object](https://www.asyncapi.com/docs/specifications/v2.2.0#serversObject), which are defined using a map of [Server Object](https://www.asyncapi.com/docs/specifications/v2.2.0#serverObject)s. **NOT** `Server Object | Reference Object` as I expected.

 So after that, we started to realize, that there is quite a big difference when and where Reference Objects are allowed.
 For the full list of discrepancies, check out [spec #650](https://github.com/asyncapi/spec/issues/650).